Eating wild plants part of growing food foraging trend

-Before heading into nature to collect wild groceries for your dinner table, Lebsack says there are a few factors to keep in mind.
+Before heading into nature to collect wild groceries, Lebsack says there are a few factors to keep in mind.

+- Do your homework.
+Never pick or eat a plant you can’t identify, he says.
 Several edible weeds have ‘toxic look-alikes.’
-Use a reputable foraging guidebook or plant identification app to verify a plant, and always use more than one source.
-Take classes or hire a professional guide to teach you what to do.
+Use a reputable foraging guidebook or plant identification app, and take classes or hire a professional guide to teach you.

-Pick them young.
-Younger plants are tender and, generally, taste better.
+- Pick them young.
+Younger plants generally taste better.
 Avoid thick stems, most of which are too tough to digest.

 - Cut carefully.
 Weeds have natural defences to ward off insects and predators.
 “Some of these can make the plant not taste that great,” Lebsack says.
 “So, when cutting the leaves, make sure to slice carefully, so you do not trigger these defence mechanisms.”
 Use a sharp utensil so you don’t bruise the plant.